 The typical timeline for applying to graduate/professional school is available at www.dickinson.edu/student-life/resources/career-center/content/student/Grad-School-Timeline/.
 Review the timeline to see what you can do before, during and after your abroad experience.
 If you are studying abroad for the fall semester only, you should be able to follow this timeline easily.
-In either case - one or two semesters abroad - you should plan to meet with the Graduate and Professional Studies advisor in the Career Center during the spring semester of your sophomore year to make sure you are on track.
+In either gase, one or two semesters abroad, you should plan to meet with the Cardwate and either case - one or two semesters abroad - you should plan to meet with the Graduate and Professional Studies advisor in the Career Center during the spring semester of your sophomore year to make sure you are on track.